SreyRam Kuy

-SreyRam Kuy is a Thai-American surgeon, writer, researcher and healthcare executive.
+SreyRam Kuy is a Cambodian American surgeon, writer, researcher, and healthcare executive.

 Early life

 SreyRam Kuy was two years old when she and her family escaped Cambodia and the Khmer Rouge Killing Fields.
 She along with her mother and sister were severely injured during a bombing in a border refugee camp in Thailand, and treated for wounds by a Red Cross volunteer surgeon, which inspired her to later become the first female Cambodian refugee to work as a surgeon in the United States.
 In 1981, she and her mother and sister moved to the United States.

 Education

 Dr. Kuy obtained her B.S. degree in Philosophy and B.S. degree in Microbiology from Oregon State University, then completed her M.D. degree from Oregon Health & Science University in Portland, Oregon.
-She completed her residency in general surgery at the University of Texas Health Sciences Center at San Antonio and at the Medical College of Wisconsin in Milwaukee.
+She completed her residency in general surgery at the University of Texas Health Sciences Center at San Antonio and the Medical College of Wisconsin in Milwaukee.
 She completed her master's degree at the Yale School of Medicine as a fellow of the Robert Wood Johnson Clinical Scholars Program and the Brandeis leadership program for health policy and management at the Heller School for Policy and Management.